atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Research need:** The committee wished to adopt a standard for the smoothness of the pedestrian access route but was not able to identify suitable technical provisions, such as a measurement of the rolling vibration of pedestrian surfaces.
 Paved surfaces for vehicles are evaluated according to a roughness index (the IRI) for which there is an American Society for Testing and Materials (ASTM) measurement protocol that employs a profilometer.
 The committee encourages research to determine if the IRI could be adapted to the evaluation of pedestrian surfaces.
 The committee believes that research on the relationship of surface roughness, surface wavelength (amplitude and frequency), and caster and wheel diameter and materials may also be a fruitful area for research.
 In addition, ASTM standards are currently being developed for application in Hawaii.
 The committee recommends review of the Hawaii standard when available for possible incorporation into any new guidelines.

-#### X02.1.3 Clear Width
+##### X02.1.3 Clear Width

+###### X02.1.3.1 General

-**X02.1.3.1 General.** The minimum clear width of a pedestrian access route shall be 60 inches (1525mm), exclusive of the width of the curb.
+The minimum clear width of a pedestrian access route shall be 60 inches (1525mm), exclusive of the width of the curb.
 Within the pedestrian access route, the minimum clear width of the *reduced vibration zone* shall be 48 inches (1220mm), exclusive of the width of the curb.

 ***Advisory:** Designers are encouraged to provide additional width where possible, especially in high use areas such as in downtown urban environments, near shopping centers, schools, civic facilities.
 It is recommended that the pedestrian access route be no less than 72 inches wide in high use areas.*